UnumID/react-web-sdk/README.md

 ```

 ## Minimum Requirements
 The minimum supported version of React is v16.8.0.
-If you are using an older version of React, you will need to upgrade it to at least v16.8.0 in order to use the Web SDK.
+If you are using an older version of React, you will need to upgrade it to at least v16.8.0 in order to use the React Web SDK.

 ## TypeScript support
-The Web SDK is written in TypeScript and exports relevant types.
+The React Web SDK is written in TypeScript and exports relevant types.
 Some types are also pulled from our shared types library, [`@unumid/types`](https://github.com/UnumID/types).
-We recommend adding `@unumid/types` as a dependency to ensure full type support between the Web SDK and [Server SDK](https://github.com/UnumID/Server-SDK-TypeScript).
+We recommend adding `@unumid/types` as a dependency to ensure full type support between the React Web SDK and [Server SDK](https://github.com/UnumID/Server-SDK-TypeScript).

 **Client reference application** is available at Git and can be cloned using
 `git clone https://github.com/UnumID/Verifier-Client-SDK-Client-Reference-App.git`.